azundo/azundo.github.com/source/_posts/2013-07-06-an-optimal-fox-using-state-machines.markdown

       // any value in our pastState represents a hole that the fox was possibly in yesterday possiblePastHole = pastState[i];

-      // look up holes next to the possiblePastHole in our ADJACENCY_MATRIX possibleNextHoles = ADJACENCY_MATRIX[possiblePastHole];
+      // look up holes next to the possiblePastHole in our ADJACENCY_LIST possibleNextHoles = ADJACENCY_LIST[possiblePastHole];
       for (j = 0; j < possibleNextHoles.length; j++) {
         // any holes that are ajacent to a possible hole from the pastState
         // are valid holes for the fox in the next state, provided that hole wasn't inspected.